galaxyproject/training-material/topics/variant-analysis/tutorials/mapping-by-sequencing/tutorial.md

 >    >
 >    {: .comment}
 >
-> 5. Run the job to obtain a new VCF dataset with variants that passed all
+> Running the job yields a new VCF dataset with variants that passed all
 > filters.
 >
 > > ### {% icon question %} Questions
 > >